 Parking applications privacy notice

-The Transport Team is part of Traded Services at the University of Surrey.
-We have a named Data Protection Officer, Suzie Mereweather, who can be contacted via email@example.com.
+The Transport team is part of Traded Services at the University of Surrey.
+We have a named Data Protection Officer, Elizabeth Powis, who can be contacted via firstname.lastname@example.org.

 One of our responsibilities is to tell you about the different ways the University collects and uses your personal data.
 This statement provides details on how we use your data.
 In addition to this statement, you may be given further information about the uses of your personal data when you use certain other services offered by the University.